-Also on this unit, the minor treatment rotation allows psychology interns to enhance their clinical skills in the provision of group therapy to inmates who have severe mental illness and personality disorders.
-Interns progress from group observers and note-takers to co-facilitators and then independent facilitators.
-This is a minor, three month rotation.
+Also on this unit, the minor Inpatient Treatment Groups rotation allows psychology interns to enhance their clinical skills in the provision of group therapy to inmates who have severe mental illness and personality disorders.
+Interns progress from group observers and note-takers to cofacilitators and then independent facilitators.
+This is a minor, four-month rotation.
 Each intern works eight to ten hours per week in this area.